Get live statistics and analysis of Ruben Hassid's profile on X / Twitter

 @Mangan150

 Microbiologist, age 71.
-I get people lean, fit and strong in 1 hour/week with @ManganCoaching, without keto, pills or injections.
-1600+ clients since 2015.
+I help men, women and couples get lean, fit and strong in 1 hour/week.
+1500+ sustainable transformations since 2015 @ManganCoaching.

 The Thought Leader